Saturday, October 3, 2009

 REMREMBERING TO BALANCE WHAT IS IMPORTANT

-REMEMBERING TO BALANCE WHAT IS IMPORTANT
+REMEMBERING TO BALANCE

 © Chessie Roberts 2009 used on Blogspot by permission

-One of my students asked me how to decide what is important in ones life and how should they prioritize everything they have to do.
+One of my students asked me how to decide what is important in one's life and how should they prioritize everything they have to do.
 I told them about this experiment I saw in collage.

 One of my professors came into class one day and announced that he was going to demonstrate one of the most important life lessons we would ever learn.
 He begin the class by wordlessly picking up a very large and empty mayonnaise jar and proceeded to fill it with golf balls.
 He then asked us if the jar was full.
 We agreed that it was.